Ascension Church, Yaroslavl

 The Church of the Ascension of Christ (Вознесенская церковь) is a four-piered penticupolar Orthodox church erected in Kondakovo, a western suburb of Yaroslavl between 1677 and 1682.

+The church is located in Yaroslavl, Svobody Street 44.

 The first church on the site was commissioned in 1584 by Basil Kondaki, a wealthy Greek merchant, in order to prevent the planned construction of a Lutheran church in Kondakovo.
 A smaller parish church is dedicated to the Presentation of Jesus at the Temple.
 This late Baroque building incorporates the 17th-century refectory, a survival from an earlier church.
 A belfry dating from 1745 was demolished in the 20th century.

 The parish churches sustained damage in the Yaroslavl Uprising of 1918 and were later adapted for use by a nearby car barn.
 The larger church, with all the domes taken down, was used as a depot.
 Aleksey Soplyakov's frescoes from 1736 have all but disappeared.
 It was not until the late 2000s that the buildings were returned to the Russian Orthodox Church and restoration work began.